Be the muse: Henriette Nigrin

 In February 1924, Mariano and Henriette finally married in a private ceremony in Paris with only two witnesses.
 The life they shared was intimate and full of possibility.
 Even after Mariano died in 1949, Henriette worked diligently to preserve their legacy until at the age of 87 years old, with all of their affairs in order and her husband’s name firmly planted in the history books, Henriette died in 1965.

-Without the guidance and ingenuity of Henriette Negrin—a muse in the truest sense—the Mariano Fortuny we admire today may have never known the reputation he has enjoyed.
+Without the guidance and ingenuity of Henriette Nigrin—a muse in the truest sense—the Mariano Fortuny we admire today may have never known the reputation he has enjoyed.
 The passion of creation has fueled many great love affairs.
-As the living fruit of Mariano Fortuny and Henriette Negrin’s labor, the Fortuny brand represents the great and spontaneous overflow of their shared vision to bring more beauty into this world.
+As the living fruit of Mariano Fortuny and Henriette Nigrin’s labor, the Fortuny brand represents the great and spontaneous overflow of their shared vision to bring more beauty into this world.

 Venus’ Looking Glass